joewalker/gcli/docs/index.md

 because it requires a specific signature in terms of parameters.

 The Function Metadata Syntax is designed for cases when you want to decorate an existing function.
-Which allows us to package window.alert as a Cockpit
+Which allows us to package window.alert as a GCLI
 function:

     window.alert.metadata = {
       name: 'alert',
       context: window,
       description: 'Show an alert dialog',
-      params: [ { name: 'message', type: 'text', description: '...' } ]
+      params: [ { name: 'message', type: 'string', description: '...' } ]
     };
     canon.addCommand(window.alert);